Hygiene and Preventive Services

-As life expectancy continues to improve, we are challenged to maintain our bodies functional and healthy longer.
-Today’s 50 year-old may need functional teeth for another 50 years!
+As life expectancy continues to improve, we are challenged to maintain our bodies' functional and health longer.
+Today’s 50-year-old may need functional teeth for another 50 years!
 Wow, what a challenge.

 Most adults in the U.S. have some form of periodontal (gum) disease.
-Today’s dentistry makes diagnosis, prevention and treatment of gum disease very predictable.
-Prevention and teamwork is key to maintaining your last set of teeth and the rest of your body healthy for years to come.
+Today’s dentistry makes the diagnosis, prevention, and treatment of gum disease very predictable.
+Prevention and teamwork are key to maintaining your last set of teeth and the rest of your body healthy for years to come.

 It starts with education.
-Our interactive patient video system will get you started on understanding the condition, what you can expect from us and what your home care will involve.
-Our staff will educate and motivate and keep you on task.
+Our interactive patient video system will get you started on understanding the condition, what you can expect from us, and what your home care will involve.
+Our staff will educate and motivate,e and keep you on task.

 A mouth full of bacteria, which along with mucous and other particles constantly forms a sticky, colorless “plaque” on teeth.
 This is what causes gum disease.
 Brushing and flossing daily helps control this infection-causing plaque.

-Bad Breathe (Halitosis) that won’t go away is one early sign of gum disease.
+Bad breath (Halitosis) that won’t go away is one early sign of gum disease.

-Bleeding and red swollen gums (gingivitis) is a sign of inflammation and infection.
-Bleeding is bad because it allows bacteria in mouth to get into the blood stream and infect other parts of our body.
+Bleeding and red, swollen gums (gingivitis) are a sign of inflammation and infection.
+Bleeding is bad because it allows bacteria in the mouth to get into the bloodstream and infect other parts of our body.
 This is especially bad for diabetics and others with heart and stroke conditions.
 Studies show that periodontal disease in patients with uncontrolled diabetes increases the incidence of heart attacks or strokes by up to 80%.

 Other signs and symptoms are: